 Emergency Medicine Practice and Pediatric Emergency Medicine Practice subscribers receive this content & CME Credit absolutely free!
 Log in to your subscription or subscribe now to gain instant access.

-Course 1: Management of Non–ST-Segment Elevation Myocardial Infarction
+Module 1: Management of Non–ST-Segment Elevation Myocardial Infarction

 There are differences between treatment strategies for patients with NSTEMI, STEMI, and unstable angina, and it is critical for emergency clinicians to initiate care that will maximize chances for an accurate diagnosis, reduce pain, and support the ultimate treatment strategy.
 This course reviews current national management guidelines for NSTEMI as they pertain to the ED, discusses new diagnostic and therapeutic modalities, and addresses issues surrounding special patient populations.